 Radio spots should be exactly 30 seconds in length and may include a musical or sound effect introduction and/or background but may not include a spoken introduction or "tag" by someone other than the contestant.
 If music or sound effect is used, the contestant must provide and operate the sound-making device.
 The contestant will provide a complete written script (including notations about music/sound effects) to the timekeeper to aid in timing accuracy.
 Musical/sound effect introductions and endings are considered a part of the radio spot and must not cause the 30 second time limit to be exceeded.
-The spot should relate to dairy promotion, be original and created by the contestant.
+The spot should promote milk and dairy products or included one of the key messages.
+It should be original and created by the contestant.